==================

 With how it works, new opportunities to ride the waters become available.
 You don’t have to wait for strong winds and sets of swells to have fun with this one.

 Also, it provides an excellent cardio workout because of the movement it demands.
-So it’s not surprising at all why many surfers try or switch to enjoying foil surfing.
+So it’s not surprising why many surfers try or switch to enjoying foil surfing.

 How Hydrofoil Surfing Works?